camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-archive.html.md

 ## Configuration Properties

-The following is a list with all supported configuration properties.
+The following is a list of all supported configuration properties.

 <table class="table table-striped">
   <tr>